hBilal-Zia/libaas_app/README.md

 •	Restart Android Studio <br>
 •	Restart Android Studio to activate the new plugins <br>
  <h3>Create a New Flutter Project </h3>
-•	Start a New Project:
+•	Start a New Project <br>
-•	Open Android Studio.
+•	Open Android Studio <br>
-•	Go to File > New > New Project.
+•	Go to File > New > New Project <br>
-•	Select "Flutter" from the project type options.
+•	Select "Flutter" from the project type options <br>
-•	Click "Next".
+•	Click "Next" <br>
-•	Configure Project:
+•	Configure Project <br>
-•	Enter a project name, location, and other details.
+•	Enter a project name, location, and other details <br>
-•	Click "Finish" to create the project.
+•	Click "Finish" to create the project <br>
-•	Run Your Flutter App:
+•	Run Your Flutter App <br>
-•	Connect an Android device or start an emulator.
+•	Connect an Android device or start an emulator <br>
-•	Click the green "Run" button (a play icon) in Android Studio to build and run your app.
+•	Click the green "Run" button (a play icon) in Android Studio to build and run your app <br>
-3.2.10.
-Common Flutter Commands
+• Common Flutter Commands <br>
-•	Run App: flutter run
+•	Run App: flutter run <br>
-•	Build APK: flutter build apk
+•	Build APK: flutter build apk <br>
-•	Build iOS App: flutter build ios
+•	Build iOS App: flutter build ios <br>
-•	Update Flutter: flutter upgrade
+•	Update Flutter: flutter upgrade <br>
-•	Install Packages: flutter pub get
+•	Install Packages: flutter pub get <br>
-3.2.11.
-Troubleshooting
+• Troubleshooting <br>
-•	If you encounter issues, refer to the Flutter documentation or the Android Studio documentation.
+•	If you encounter issues, refer to the Flutter documentation or the Android Studio documentation <br>
-This repository is a comprehensive implementation of an outfit recommendation system, but it may require modifications to fit your specific use case.
-Additionally, you may need to obtain an API key from OpenWeatherMap to use their weather API.
-You will also need to set up a Firebase can use to store data and run the migration scripts to use the repository.
+• Complete Setup <br>